p0nce/d-idioms/idioms/Installing Dlang on Windows.md

 **Here is a detailed guide to set your environment variables:** [https://www.computerhope.com/issues/ch000549.htm](https://www.computerhope.com/issues/ch000549.htm)

-_Note: environment variables are inherited from parent process to child process.
+_Note: Environment variables are inherited from parent process to child process.
 After modifying them, you will have to restart your IDE, or terminal window, in order for them to udpate._

+> _**Pro-tip:** Use WIN+R then type `sysdm.cpl` to setup environment variables._

 ## **5. This is the END...**